grkblood13/m3u-builder/README.md

   `['','LOCAL']` - Make channels with no group name part of the LOCAL group.

 includeUnmatched [OBJ] - channels and groups that don't have any EPG data that you would still like to include in the final EPG.
+This parameter is only used if withID is TRUE.

   * groups [ARR]: group names to include